ibm-cloud-docs/discovery-data/tutorial-assistant-fred.md

     ![Shows the actions introduction page.](images/tut-convo-action-1.png)

-1. Click **Create action**.

-    You can choose to start the action from a template.
+1. Click **Create action**, and then choose to start from scratch.

     ![Shows the actions introduction page.](images/tut-convo-action-2.png)

-1. Choose to start from scratch.

-    Because you want the assistant to recognize when customers ask about the entity extractor feature, add the following sample user question, and then click **Save**:
+1. Because you want the assistant to recognize when customers ask about economic research, add the following sample user question, and then click **Save**:

     ```
-    What is an entity extractor?
+    What are the latest working papers about?
     ```
     {: codeblock}